 Resilience: Optimised holds could maintain disruption recovery resulting from unplanned runway closure.
 This option could maintain a similar number of holding levels, therefore it could maintain delay absorption compared with the baseline.

-A holding facility to the north would likely be within current day CAS.
-There is already an arrival structure in this location.
-As a result, the access impact on GA traffic is unlikely to change compared with the baseline.
+A holding facility to the north may require additional CAS, the extent is not yet known.
+As a result, the access impact on GA traffic may be worse compared with the baseline.